yzhang951/yzhang951.github.io/_teaching/Crystal_Plasticity.md

 Crystal plasticity finite element method (CPFEM) is a powerful tool in the field of mechanics and materials sciences.
 It enables the simulation and analysis of the mechanical behavior of crystalline materials at the micro - and meso - scales.

 Usually, the crystal plasticity model is implemented in commerical finite element softwares through a user subroutine UMAT/VUMAT.
 In Abaqus, users can write subroutines in Fortran programming languages to define the constitutive behaviors based on crystal plasticity theories.
-Basic equations and VUMAT user subroutine for Abaqus/Explict can be found at https://github.com/yzhang951/CPFEM-VUMAT/tree/main/Base.
+Basic equations and VUMAT user subroutine for Abaqus/Explict can be found at <a href='https://github.com/yzhang951/CPFEM-VUMAT/tree/main/Base' target="_blank">https://github.com/yzhang951/CPFEM-VUMAT/tree/main/Base</a>.

 We decide to use Explicit and VUMAT, because it does not require complex tangent modulus caculation, making it simple for fast model development.

 ## Step 1: Download
 Download CPFEM VUMAT user subroutine from GitHub.